Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 # Executive Summary
 ### Overview of Findings

 In analyzing last year's data, several key insights emerged.
-Revenue fluctuates significantly, with July and August being the peak months, generating over $2.8M each, while the winter months saw much lower revenues reaching a low of $130k.
-Casual riders produced higher revenue per trip ($5.89) compared to members ($2.06), with the highest revenue coming from electric bikes.
-Operational data showed the busiest periods were afternoons.
-Member riders use stations such as Rockwell St & 57th St frequently, while casual riders prefer popular tourist locations.
-However, 46 stations were underutilized, suggesting a need for relocation or rebalancing.
+- Revenue fluctuates significantly, with July and August being the peak months, generating over $2.8M each, while the winter months saw much lower revenues reaching a low of $130k.
+- Casual riders produced higher revenue per trip ($5.89) compared to members ($2.06), with the highest revenue coming from electric bikes.
+- Operational data showed the busiest periods were afternoons.
+- Member riders use stations such as Rockwell St & 57th St frequently, while casual riders prefer popular tourist locations.
+- 46 stations of the 520 were underutilized, suggesting a need for relocation or rebalancing.

 The following sections will explore additional contributing factors and highlight key opportunities that will inform future budgeting, targeted promotions, and operational improvements to enhance service and profitability.

 Below is the yearly overview page from the Tableau dashboard and more examples are included throughout the report.
 The entire interactive dashboard can be viewed [here](https://public.tableau.com/app/profile/lekanelegbede/viz/HRDailyRidesDashboard/RideDashboard)